What is it?

 What's the context?

-Penalisation strategies can push homeless people further into poverty and social exclusion.
-Rather than punishing them, local authorities should extend a hand to encourage homeless people to claim their rights.
-Governments must ensure the right to adequate housing and an adequate standard of living for all citizens.
-Public funding should be used to assist and protect households, not to carry out costly penalisation operations.
+Criminalisation measures in European cities can push homeless people further into poverty and social exclusion.
+Rather than punishing them, local authorities should encourage homeless people to claim their rights.
+Local governments should work for the progressive realization of the right to adequate housing as part of the obligation to guarantee an adequate standard of living for all citizens.
+Public funding should be used to assist and protect households and individuals, not to carry out costly penalisation operations.

 How to endorse the Homeless Bill of Rights:

 Please send us an email to express your interest in endorsing the Bill.
 Following this communication, you will receive a template letter to be signed by the local government.
 After that, your city will officially be part of the European cities that support the Bill and your name will appear on this website as a signatory local government.